alankrantas/alankrantas.github.io/README.md

 The viewer can click the nav bar buttons to switch the view content, or go back to the main mode.

-### Under Smaller Resolutions
+The index page also accepts a `view` parameter to switch to a specific view directly.

+### Responsive Layout

-Both main and view mode will be squashed to a single column when the screen resolution is smaller than `992` px.
+Both main and view mode will be squashed to a single column when the screen width is smaller than `992` px.

-Some common components, like `Image` and `Showcase`, has parameters to adjust the component in different resolutions.
+Some reusable components, like `Image` and `Showcase`, has parameters to make the component responsive under different resolutions.

 ---